kennytilton/primetimes/README.md

 5 | 10 15 25 |
 --|----------|
 ````
-Will they even notice?
-I wager not.
-Instead, they will be outraged that I cheated on formatting by calling on my Common Lisp training to use [`clojure.pretty-print/cl-format`](https://clojuredocs.org/clojure.pprint/cl-format), a nifty Clojure implementation of Common Lisp [format](http://www.lispworks.com/documentation/lw50/CLHS/Body/f_format.htm).
-Ha-ha, they did not think to forbid that quirky, not-so-little text formatting DSL!
+I wonder if they will be concerned that I cheated on formatting by calling on my Common Lisp training to use [`clojure.pretty-print/cl-format`](https://clojuredocs.org/clojure.pprint/cl-format), a nifty Clojure implementation of Common Lisp [format](http://www.lispworks.com/documentation/lw50/CLHS/Body/f_format.htm).

 From memory: